alb-soul/chatGPT-electron/README.md

 Simple ChatGPT (https://chatgpt.com) of OpenAI (https://openai.com) builded with electron for desktop app.

 ## Installation
-There are 2 ways to install, (1) via packed package like .deb file (for Debian/Ubuntu/Mint and derivates) or .rpm (form RPM-bsaed distros) and (2) via AppImage.
-Download one of them from Release page [here](https://github.com/alb-soul/chatGPT-electron/releases/tag/v1.0.1)
+There are 2 ways to install, (1) via packed package like .deb file (for Debian/Ubuntu/Mint and derivates) or .rpm (for RPM-bsaed distros) and (2) via AppImage.
+Download one of them from release page [here](https://github.com/alb-soul/chatGPT-electron/releases/tag/v1.0.1)

 #### Download the .deb file (for Debian/Ubuntu/Mint or derivates) then install it :
 ```bash